 So be prepared and train if you have to before coming on the track.

-The track is well maintained and groomed with a mix of gravel, compacted earth and boardwalk paths.
+The Three Capes Track is well maintained and groomed with a mix of gravel, compacted earth and boardwalk paths.

 There are seats you can stop at along the path to take a rest and read though your information book.